weaviate/Verba/CONTRIBUTING.md

 ## 📝 Pull Requests

-If you're ready to contribute code or documentation, please submit a Pull Request (PR).
+If you're ready to contribute code or documentation, please submit a Pull Request (PR) to the dev branch.
 Here's the process:

 - Fork the repository and create your branch from `main`.
 - Ensure that your code adheres to the existing code style.
 Use [Black](https://github.com/psf/black) for formatting Python code.